pkp/pkp-docs/orcid/en/installation-setup.md

 When registering for Sandbox or [Production Member API](https://orcid.org/content/register-client-application-production-trusted-party) credentials through ORCID, although there appears to be a limit of five redirects, you can add as many as you like to the ‘notes to ORCID’ section.
 If you ever need to adjust, add, or remove URIs, you can resubmit the form and indicate that it is for an existing application.

-## Enable and Configure the ORCID Profile Plugin in OJS/OPS
+## Enable and configure the ORCID Profile plugin in OJS/OPS

 After you have obtained your Client ID and Client Secret from ORCID, you can enable and configure the plugin in OJS/OPS.